saramaebee/saramaebee/README.md

 > This is absolutely a WIP, because it's the project I'm using to learn Ruby on Rails.
 It might take me a minute, and I can't guarantee that I'm doing everything right, it may even involve some complete rewrites, but I've learned a lot from it!

 #### Technologies
-- Ruby on Rails
+- ~~Ruby on Rails
 - React
+- TypeScript
+- Material-UI
+- Express
-- PostgreSQL
+- ~~PostgreSQL

 ### [Quote Generator App](https://saramaebee-fcc-quotes-app.netlify.app/)
 > This was a really fun project, that I completed right after I learned React.
 I got to learn a lot about the fetch API, and about React obviously!